 A dedicated Investments Section aims to maximise the monies held by the ERPF.
 The Investment Section is not part of the Pensions Section, although it is housed in the same building in Goole Council Offices.

-Through funding strategies, financial governance and a statement of investment principles, the Investments Section work to keep the ERPF well-funded and fit for purpose.
+Through funding strategies, financial governance and a investment strategy, the Investments Section work to keep the ERPF well-funded and fit for purpose.
 The links below will take you to various documents that guide the investment team in their work.

 The ERPF assets need to be invested to ensure an appropriate rate of return whilst safeguarding against risk.

-These two documents together with a Governance Policy Statement provide the framework for setting out the responsibilities for the management of the pension fund assets to ensure future pension liabilities can be met.
+The following documents provide the framework for setting out the responsibilities for the management of the pension fund assets to ensure future pension liabilities can be met.